 Only a few algorithms are known which could construct magic squares of any even order (n=4,6,8,...).
 Usually most of the algorithms use the symmetry of double-even and the asymmetry of the single-even squares, so that these methods will only work for a special group of magic squares.

 But there are also some algorithms to create magic squares for all even orders.
 The most famous algorithm is related to Devedec, who found a rather complicated pattern.
 The second algorithm was published as a computer program.
 The author of the program mentioned that he found this algorithm somewhere, but didn't cite the original author.

-All algorithms are described in detail in chapter Magic Squares of even order (german: Gerade Ordnungen) together with some other PDF documents.
+All algorithms are described in detail in my PDF book. (chapter: Magic Squares of even order)